andalenavals/momentsml/runs/malte/simple/README.md

 About
 -----

 This is a simple demo in "script style".
-It does not have a "run" class or a complicated configuration system, but instead just plainly calls megalut top-level functions.
+It does not have a "run" class or a complicated configuration system, but instead just plainly calls momentsml top-level functions.

 It uses very simply simulations (Sersic galaxies and Gaussian PSFs).